Do the stuff that makes your business viable before you go slapping your new logo on t-shirts and showing off at networking events.

 1. First, Business 101.
-Define what you’re selling, how much it needs to cost and how many you need to sell to make money, who would buy it (the answer is never EVERYBODY unless you’re toilet tissue – and even then), and how they find you to get it.
+Define what you’re selling, how much it needs to cost and how many you need to sell to make money, who would buy it (the answer is never EVERYBODY unless you’re toilet tissue – and even then, NO), and how they find you to get it.
 I’m not going into detail here, because this stuff is covered all over the place.
 Cost: $0.

 2. Marketing Plan.
 If you’ve paid for a brand coach and/or graphic designer already at this point – that is, before you have a marketing plan for that identity, allow me to sideeye you.
 Do the free stuff that makes your business viable before you go slapping your new logo on t-shirts and showing off at networking events full of people who will not buy anything from your as-yet-nonexistent business.